Discussions of batteries and solar panels can involve a lot of jargon. Let’s try to clear some of it up.

 Voltage is measured in volts, or V for short.

-It doesn’t say anything about how much electricity there is, only how strong it is.
+A high voltage is not, in itself, dangerous.
 When you walk across carpet and pick up a static charge, it can easily be a few thousand volts – but when you touch something and feel the ‘zap’ as the static discharges, it doesn’t hurt (much!) because there’s only a tiny electrical charge involved.
-Touch the 240V mains, which can supply plenty of current, and it’s a different and potentially deadly story.
+But touch the mains power in a wall socket, which can supply plenty of current, and it’s a different and potentially deadly story.

-On the other hand, even though a 12 V car battery can supply a huge current (hundreds of amps), the voltage is too low to send any appreciable current though the human body, so it’s safe to touch.
+On the other hand, even though a 12 V car battery can supply a lot of current, the voltage is too low to send any appreciable current though the human body, so in this sense it’s safe to touch.

 Charge means how much electricity is stored somewhere, such as in a battery.

-Scientists measure charge in coulombs, which is a specific (huge!) number of electrons or protons.
+Scientists measure charge in coulombs.
 But battery capacity (how much charge a battery can store) is almost always given in amp hours, and to understand that we’ll need to know what an amp is.

-Current means how much electricity is being transferred each second.
+Current is how much electricity is being transferred each second.

-It is measured in amps, or amperes if you want to be formal, or A for short.
+It is measured in amps (short for amperes), or A for short.

 One amp is one coulomb of charge transferred per second.